Font Pairing Tool

 Single Font Family

 Using different weights and styles from the same font family creates a cohesive, minimalist look.
-This approach works well for modern, clean designs where consistency is key.
+This approach works well for modern, clean designs.

 Example: Inter (all text, different weights)